bitovi/academy/src/react/4-props.md

 ```
 @highlight 1

-Notice above that the `MyButton` component now accepts a `onButtonClick` prop (we're also destructuring the props object).
+Notice above that the `MyButton` component now accepts a `onButtonClick` prop (we're also [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the props object).

-Now whenever the button is clicked it will run that custom action, making the button component a lot more re-usable.
+Now whenever the button is clicked it will call the callback function, making the button component more re-usable.

 ```jsx
 <MyButton onButtonClick={() => console.log('custom click action')}>
 ```

-When we render the button, we'll pass in the `onButtonClick` prop just like the text from the `ErrorMessage` component.
-The only difference here is that because we're not passing a string prop, it needs to be inside `{ }` instead of `" "` (this applies for all non-string props).
+When we render the button, we'll pass in the `onButtonClick` prop just like the numbers from the `AddNumbers` component.
+Since we're not passing a string prop, it needs to be interpolating using curly braces `{ }`.

-A single component can take as many props as you want to give it, however just like arguments into functions it's a good idea to [limit this number](https://stackoverflow.com/questions/37695557/react-are-there-respectable-limits-to-number-of-props-on-react-components), as more props makes for a more confusing component.

-### Try it out
+## Try it out

 Below is the `MyButton` component code combined together into a working example: